England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 English parishes are a very old form of spatial unit which originally represented areas of both civil and ecclesiastical administration.
 They used to be significant local government areas but now have very limited functions.
 Modern parish councils (which may choose to call themselves a town council) can provide facilities such as village halls, war memorials, cemeteries, leisure facilities and playgrounds.
 They have duties such as maintenance of public footpaths and may also spend money on cultural projects, community transport initiatives and crime-prevention equipment.
 In addition they must be notified of all planning applications and consulted on the making of certain by-laws.
 However, not all parishes have a council – if there are fewer than 200 parishioners, or if the parishioners do not want one, decisions can instead be taken at parish meetings.
 The geography is further complicated by the fact that several smaller parishes may come together to elect a joint council.
 Parishes are confined within local authority district boundaries but are not contiguous with electoral wards.
 In some smaller urban areas, successor parishes have been created, but this is not universal.
 Consequently some areas of the country have parishes and others don't, making them an unsatisfactory unit for producing National Statistics.

-Many parishes are a similar size to wards, but some can contain several wards, and ward boundaries need not be followed.
-As at 31 December 2019 there were 10,472 parishes in England.
+Many parishes are a similar size in area to wards, but some can contain several wards, and ward boundaries need not be followed.
+As at 1 April 2021, there were 10,474 parishes in England.